 - Improve the feeling of Pulse in m.
 1-2

 The ideas presented here can be used in many different aspects of parenting.
 Davis' recommends replacing "Good Job" with the following:

 I noticed a marked difference in how my toddler reacts when I avoid saying "Good Job" and instead describe the situation.
 Similarly, she contemplates my words much more when I say I saw how I feel.
 I've realized that situations where I might say "Good Job!" can be beneficial teaching moments to help her understand the world.

+Check out more info on my guitar lessons for kids here.
 What areas of communication do you most struggle with your child, especially during practice?
 Let me know in the comments below!